An Architectural Gem

 The lighting of the facade facing Sainte Catherine Street was installed in December 2013, allowing St. James to distinguish itself in the Quartier des spectacles.
 Contemporary and dynamic, the architectural lighting embraces perfectly the will of the church to continue its technological advances to be part of modernity.

 The Main floor houses the church sanctuary, seating 800 people and another 400 at the sweeping mezzanine level.
 This space offers fixed seating and optional stage platforming, as well as the use of the magnificent fully restored pipe organ.
 Just down the hall at the rear of the building can be found the open plan Dawson Hall with its own fixed seat mezzanine.
 The adjacent Douglas Hall with its catering kitchen and the nearby Richmond room offer support for other reception needs.
-The projected installation of an accessible entrance and elevator would make these halls fully accessible.

 On the Second floor you will find the offices for St. James United Church and the Montreal City Mission, as well as the business office for the Square St. James.